-My sail feels too powerful.
+If your sail feels too powerful.

-- 1) Sail is too deep: try more downhaul and outhaul, or - 2) Mast is too stiff: check that you are using the correct mast.
+- I) Sail is too deep: try more downhaul and outhaul, or - 2) Mast is too stiff: check that you are using the correct mast.

-My sail lacks power.
+If your sail lacks power.

-Sail is too flat: try less downhaul and less outhaul, or Mast is too soft: check that you are using the correct mast.
+- I) Sail is too flat: try less downhaul and less outhaul, or - 2) Mast is too soft: check that you are using the correct mast.

-My sail pulls too much on my back arm.
+If your sail pulls too much on your back arm.

-- 1) Need less downhaul, or
+- I) Need less downhaul, or

 - 2) Need more outhaul, or

 - 3) Harness lines need to move back, or

 - 4) Move your universal further forward on your board.

-My sail pulls too much on my front arm.
+If your sail pulls too much on your front arm.

-- 1) Need more downhaul, or
+- I) Need more downhaul, or

 - 2) Need less outhaul, or

 - 3) Harness lines need to move forward, or

 - 4) Move your universal further back on your board.

-How can I "soften" my cam rotation?
+How can you "soften" your cam rotation?

-The fuller your sail is set, the "harder" the cam rotation will be.
+I) The fuller your sail is set, the "harder" the cam rotation will be.
 Applying more downhaul and outhaul will give a softer cam rotation.